St Catharine's College, Cambridge: Expansion and modern day

 In 1979, the membership of the college was broadened to welcome female students, and in 2006 the first woman was appointed as Master of the college, Dame Jean Thomas.
 A history of the college was written by W. H. S. Jones in 1936.

 In 2015, St Catharine's became the first college in Cambridge to implement a gender-neutral dress code for formal hall.

 During the 2020 COVID-19 pandemic, St Catharine's, in collaboration with Cambridge Women's Aid, allowed women who were escaping domestic abuse to stay in college accommodation.
 Between 27 April and 3 September, women and children were provided with accommodation for a combined 1,456 nights.

+Buildings

+By 1630 the college began to demolish its existing buildings which were decaying, and started work on a new court.
+In 1637 the college came into possession of the George Inn (later the Bull Hotel) on Trumpington Street.